 - “Crashing” into depression after a manic phase

 Dual diagnosis is complex.
 Nevertheless, our staff can help clients struggling with substance abuse and mental illness.
 Addiction and mental illness both have a cyclical nature.
 As a result, this often leaves individuals feeling caught in an endless loop.

 Substance abuse treatment alone is often not as effective because it is hard to discern where the true cause lies.
 Therefore, the key to success when a person has a dual diagnosis is also receiving appropriate treatment for their mental health condition.
 Only then can they find the lasting recovery they need to get back to living a happy and healthy life.

 Dual Diagnosis Treatment in Orange County, CA

 Our dual diagnosis treatment in Orange County, California, offers integrated treatment.
 This allows our clients to focus on their healing and progress.
 By following an individualized plan, we move at a pace that is comfortable and appropriate for each person.
+We accept insurance like Aetna and Tricare that offers coverage for co-occurring disorders.
 Visit the admissions page at Pacific Sands Recovery today to learn more about dual diagnosis treatment.